outeredge/edge-docker-php/README.md

 * Composer

 ## Configuration Options
 Most configuration can be done with environment variables.
-Here are the available options;
+Here are the available options:

 | Environment       | Default | Description |
 | -------------     | ------- | --- |